szilard/shinyvalidinp-demo/README.md

 This demo shows the difference between validating inputs or not in a Shiny app that queries a SQL database.
-Assume the user is supposed to access data for 2 input values (CA/NY) only.
-However, it is easy to manipulate the browser (e.g. with Chrome developer tools) so that it send any input for example the 3rd option in the dropdown below (even if that is not included in the dropdown!).
-See what happens for various inputs in a application that does not validate inputs vs an application that does.
+Assume the user is supposed to access data for some input values only.
+However, it is easy to manipulate the browser (e.g. with Chrome developer tools) so that it sends any input.
+See what happens for various values in a application that does not validate inputs vs an application that does.

 The demo is hosted on ShinyApps.io and you can